GeostatsGuy/Resources/README.md

 7. I also blog a little, check it out here [My Blog](https://daytum.org/blog/) and [My Other Blog](http://www.michaelpyrcz.com/blog.html)

-8. I partnered with Prof. John Foster (UT Austin) and Bazean, a technology-enabled energy investment firm, start the energy-focussed data sceince education company, [daytum](https://daytum.org/).
+8. I partnered with Prof. John Foster (UT Austin) and Bazean, a technology-enabled energy investment firm, to start the energy-focussed data sceince education company, [daytum](https://daytum.org/).
 We are currently offering short courses in Energy Data Science.

 ## Recorded Lectures